Following links feature hikes in the Elbow Valley region of Kananaskis Country, west of Calgary, Alberta, Canada.

 Access between May 15 and November 30:

 9. Elbow Loop

 10. Nihahi Creek

-An area trail map is always a good idea.
-There is a huge assortment of hikes in this Elbow Valley area.
+There is a huge assortment of hikes in the Elbow Valley area.
 Only a tiny portion of them are included here.